-This masterpiece of God's own creation lies on the Silk route, in the paradisiacal of Jammu and Kashmir at a distance of around 140 Km from Leh.
-The valley is embellished with Shyok and Nubra river snaking through it and some beautiful monasteries colored with rich shades of golden, red and others.
+Nubra Valley lies in the union territory of Jammu & Kashmir, at a distance of around 140 Km from Leh.
+Located on the ancient Silk Route, the valley has Shyok and Nubra river snaking through it and some beautiful monasteries.

 The region is currently under military supervision because the road further leads to the Siachen base camp, which happens to be the highest battlefield in the world.
 All foreign nationals need to get protected area permit, and Indian travellers need to obtain an Inner Line Permit to enter the Nubra valley.
 You need to hand over the photocopies of your travel permits to the soldiers in the Khardung La pass.
 Most tourists travel to Nubra Valley from Leh through Khardung La.

 With arid mountains in the backdrop, Nubra Velly is famous for the Bactrian camel rides.
 Bactrian camels are of the rarest sort, having two humps and were the primary source of transportation in the silk route.
 It is also famous for its Hippophae shrub, popularly known as Leh Berry.